 The Old Baldy Conservation Area offers kilometres of trails along the Niagara Escarpment and glimpses of the views below (like in the photo above).

 Visiting the area is worth the two-hour drive along side roads (or the hour and half drive via Highway 400 and then side-roads).
+Read my post about this area.

 Morningstar Mill near Thorold, Ontario